-3. In Quebec, gasoline, diesel and propane taxes are reduced by varying amounts in certain remote areas and within 20 kilometres of the provincial and U.S. borders.
+- In Quebec, gasoline, diesel and propane taxes are increased or reduced by varying amounts depending on location.
+An increased tax rate applies to gasoline delivered in the area of jurisdiction of the Autorité régionale de transport métropolitain (ARTM) and in the Gaspésie–Îles-de-la-Madeleine administrative region (RAGIM).
+A decreased tax rate applies in certain remote areas and within 20 kilometres of the provincial and U.S. borders.
 The Quebec provincial sales tax (QST) applies to all petroleum products at a rate of 9.975%.
-The QST is calculated on the retail price, which includes the Quebec per litre tax, federal excise tax and an urban tax of 3.0 cents per litre that is also added to gasoline sold in Montréal and surrounding municipalities.
+The QST is calculated on the retail price, which includes the Quebec per litre tax, and the federal excise tax.
+More information is available on Revenu Quebec’s website.

-6. In the Northwest Territories and Nunavut, gasoline is taxed at 6.4 cents per litre in communities not served by a highway system.
+- In the Northwest Territories, gasoline is taxed at 6.4 cents per litre in communities not served by a highway system.

 The order in which taxes are applied is as follows: